-I was at the store the other day grabbing some vinegar when I happened to notice a small bottle of Balsamic Reduction for sale, right next to the Balsamic Vinegar I was buying to make a reduction.
-But lemme tell ya, it was pricey!
-The bottle was darling, though, with a cute little cork, but even that couldn’t justify paying that much for a Simple Balsamic Reduction.
+I was at the store grabbing some balsamic vinegar when I noticed a small bottle of Balsamic Reduction, right next to the Balsamic Vinegar I was buying to make this Simple Balsamic Reduction with!
+Whew, did you follow all that?

 About Simple Balsamic Reduction: